ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### aFDG-002: Fault dispute games with correct claims resolve correctly at some regular rate

-We assume that fault dispute games will regularly resolve in favor of the defender correctly.
+We assume that fault dispute games will regularly correctly resolve in favor of the defender.
 While the system can handle games that resolve in favor of the challenger, as well as incorrect resolutions, there must be other games that resolve correctly to maintain the system's integrity.